boomerang-io/docs/flow/apis/TeamTasksRoute.md

 <a name="queryTaskTemplates"></a>

 ## **Search for Tasks.
 If teams are provided it will query the teams.
-If no teams are provided it will query Global Task Templates**
+If no teams are provided it will query Global Task Templates** {#queryTaskTemplates}

 > GET /api/v2/team/{team}/task/query?labels=,statuses=active,inactive,names=switch,event-wait,limit=10,page=0,sort=ASC